-Every day is an opportunity to learn something new and Steve Smith is certainly no exception.
+Every day is an opportunity to learn something new, as Steve Smith proved recently.
 He was at the AMT Automotive Boot Camp held in Holland to deliver a 45-minute presentation to 10 groups over 1.5 days, a place for like-minded technicians hungry for something new.

 His presentation focused on WPS500X in-cylinder measurements from a petrol engine where the valve timing could be manually adjusted.
 This is a great way to demonstrate the diagnostic capability of the WPS500X pressure transducer.